A T6 spinal cord injury can affect motor control and sensation from the top of the abdomen down.

 Now that you understand the potential side effects of T6 spinal cord injury, let’s discuss recovery.

 As long as the spinal cord injury is incomplete and spared neural pathways exist, recovery after a T6 SCI is possible.

-While severity of spinal cord injury is not controllable, many factors are, including the number of repetitions you perform and the management of secondary complications.
+While severity of spinal cord injury is not controllable, many factors are, including the neuroplasticity you can facilitate through repetitious exercises and activities, and the management of secondary complications.